LEYLANK/alx-low_level_programming/0x02-functions_nested_loops/README.md

 There are only 3 colors > Write a function that prints the last digit of a number.
 I'm federal agent Jack Bauer > Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
-Learn your times table > Write a function that prints the 9 times table, starting with 0.
+Learn your times table > Write a function that prints the 9 times table, starting with 0. a + b > Write a function that adds two integers and returns the result.